 import "sim-idx-generated/Generated.sol";

 These two imports pull in everything provided by the Sim IDX framework.
+Simidx.sol provides core helpers, while Generated.sol contains the Solidity code created from your ABIs.

-Triggers contract
+Triggers Contract

 contract Triggers is BaseTriggers {